chaos-polymtl/lethe/doc/source/parameters/dem/lagrangian_physical_properties.rst

 * For a ``custom`` distribution, the ``custom diameters`` parameter defines the different diameter values used when generating particles.
 The ``custom probabilities`` parameter defines the probabilities corresponding to each diameter value previously declared based on volume fraction, not on the number of particles.
 Both list must have the same length.

 * For a ``normal`` or a ``custom`` distribution, the ``random seed distribution`` parameter defines the random seed at which the random numbers will be generated .
-These random numbers are being used when generating the diameter values for these two distributions.
+These random numbers are being used when generating the diameter values.

 * The ``number of particles`` parameter defines the number of particles for each type.